 The third game is all about time travel.
 The idea was that you could play the side of the Eternals or Infernals and then try and go back to the place of the murder and avoid it.
 As you won, or locked in a time zone, it would change the present and characters would changes and story lines would change.
 The idea was for one side to lock out the other to win the game, but instead of being over, it would leave to a battle with Chaos, which was the true evil purposely pitting the two sides against each other to weaken and he wants to total breakdown of the timeline so he can bring on true chaos in all time frames.

-Skipping the 32X for the Saturn was a wise choice, as Deep Water was becoming very adept at tapping the potential of Sega’s CD systems.
+Skipping the 32X for the Saturn was a wise choice, as Sega Interactive Design was becoming very adept at tapping the potential of Sega’s CD systems.
 The Saturn was a 2D monster and seemed to have all the bells and whistles to make the final installment of Eternal Champions the best in the series, and possibly the best 2D fighting game ever made.

 Nothing is Eternal

 With production just getting started on the final chapter of the Eternal Champions trilogy, Latham was stunned to learn that the project was being cancelled.
-Sega of Japan, in an effort to push their Virtua Fighter franchise in America, decided to can the Saturn Champions game, citing a desire to focus on a single fighting series.
-I think it has more to do with their coming to the realization that Virtua Fighter was not only an inferior product, but would also not be able to compete with Eternal Champions‘ popularity in the U.S. While Virtua Fighter was very successful in Japan, there was no contest as to which would have sold better stateside.
+Sega of Japan, in an effort to push its Virtua Fighter franchise in America, decided to can the Saturn Champions game, citing a desire to focus on a single fighting series.
+I think it has more to do with its coming to the realization that Virtua Fighter was not only an inferior product, but would also not be able to compete with Eternal Champions‘ popularity in the U.S. While Virtua Fighter was very successful in Japan, there was no contest as to which would have sold better stateside.
 Sega’s eventual decision to farm out the development of Virtua Fighter 3tb on the Dreamcast is proof of this.
-This was simply another example of Sega of Japan’s arrogance and complete cluelessness about the American market, an attitude which would eventually force them out of the hardware business.
+This was simply another example of Sega of Japan’s arrogance and a failure to understand the American market, an attitude which would eventually force it out of the hardware business.

 It is a shame that Sega never finished the series.
-Considering what Latham and Deep Water achieved on the much-maligned Sega CD, I can only imagine what they could have done on the Saturn.
+Considering what Latham and Sega Interactive Designs achieved on the much-maligned Sega CD, I can only imagine what they could have done on the Saturn.
 Their departure from the hardware business instills hope of a revival in the hearts of some fans, but this is highly unlikely.
 The drawing power of the series, which was once strong enough to warrant a string of merchandise and even talks of a cartoon, has waned the last decade and the original development team has long since disbanded.
 Latham himself left Sega years ago and without his input and supervision, I would rather the franchise be left alone.
-It is ironic that Sega would cancel the final game in an immensely popular franchise of their own (which would have been a huge hit had it launched with the Saturn), yet gave seals of approval to such bombs as Criticom, Rise of the Robots, and Zero Divide.
-You can chalk that one up to just plain ignorance.
+It is ironic that Sega would cancel the final game in an immensely popular franchise of its own (which would have been a huge hit had it launched with the Saturn), yet gave seals of approval to such bombs as Criticom, Rise of the Robots, and Zero Divide.
+You can put this one in the “missed chances” column.